hpi-swa-teaching/IconAPI/packages/IconAPI-Core.package/IconButton.class/README.md

 An IconButton is a SimpleButtonMorph with almost the same functionality as specified in the ToolBuilder.
-In addition it provides the possibility to add an IconMorph to an IconButton as an image for the button.
+Different to the SimpleButtonMorph it has an IconMorph instead of a TextLabel as a submorph.

 Instance Variables
-	iconMorph:		<Object>
+	iconMorph:		<IconMorph>

 iconMorph
-	- the particular Icon you want to display within the IconButton
+	- the IconMorph displayed within the IconButton